tier4/AutowareArchitectureProposal.proj/design/TF.md

 The odom frame is useful as an accurate, short-term local reference, but drift makes it a poor frame for long-term reference.
 ```
-There are also discussions regarding the existance of odom frame in the following discussions:
+There are also discussions regarding the existence of odom frame in the following discussions:
 * https://discourse.ros.org/t/localization-architecture/8602/28
 + https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/issues/292